miklevin/MikeLev.in/_posts/2023-05-17-you-don-t-know-oz-the-way-i-know-oz.md

-If you're planning on going down the 🐇 Rabbit Hole 🐇 with me to Linux, using the magic [DrinkMe](https://mikelev.in/drinkme) script, then you'll want to watch this video of a true square speaking is mind about the times as he walks down Time Square.
+If you're planning on going down the 🐇 Rabbit Hole 🐇 with me to Linux, using the magic [DrinkMe](https://mikelev.in/drinkme) script, then you'll want to watch this video of a true square speaking is mind about the times as he walks down Times Square.
 Standard disclaimer: My views & opinions are 100% my own and claiming they're the words of anyone else is fighting words.

 {% include youtubePlayer.html id="2AAhzGGuzOU" %}